Jamie Pickett: Ultimate Fighting Championship

 In his promotional debut, Pickett faced Tafon Nchukwi at UFC Fight Night: Thompson vs. Neal on December 19, 2020.
 He lost the bout via unanimous decision.

 Pickett faced Jordan Wright on May 15, 2021, at UFC 262.
 He lost the bout via TKO in the first round.

 Pickett was scheduled to face Laureano Staropoli on October 9, 2021, at UFC Fight Night: Dern vs. Rodriguez.
 However, after one of his coaches tested positive for COVID-19, the bout was moved to October 23 at UFC Fight Night: Costa vs. Vettori.
 Pickett won the fight via unanimous decision.

-Pickett was scheduled to face Caio Borralho on January 15, 2022 at UFC on ESPN 32.
-Borralho pulled out of the bout due to unknown reasons and was replaced by promotional newcomer Joseph Holmes.
+Pickett was scheduled to face Caio Borralho on January 15, 2022, at UFC on ESPN 32.
+Borralho pulled out of the bout for unknown reasons and was replaced by promotional newcomer Joseph Holmes.
 Pickett won the fight via unanimous decision.

-In a quick turn around, Pickett faced Kyle Daukaus, replacing Julian Marquez, on February 19, 2022 at UFC Fight Night 201.
-He lost the bout via d'arce choke in the first round.
+In a quick turn around, Pickett faced Kyle Daukaus, replacing Julian Marquez, on February 19, 2022, at UFC Fight Night 201.
+He lost the bout via D'Arce choke submission in the first round.

-Pickett was scheduled to face Abdul Razak Alhassan on July 9, 2022 at UFC on ESPN 39.
+Pickett was scheduled to face Abdul Razak Alhassan on July 9, 2022, at UFC on ESPN 39.
 However, Alhassan pulled out of the bout and was replaced by Denis Tiuliulin.
 The bout was removed from the card for undisclosed reasons and moved to UFC 279.
 Pickett lost the fight via TKO in the second round.

-Pickett was scheduled to face Bo Nickal on December 10, 2022 at UFC 282.
+Pickett was scheduled to face Bo Nickal on December 10, 2022, at UFC 282.
 However, it was announced in late October that Nickal withdrew due to injury and the bout was scrapped.
-The pair was rescheduled to meet on March 4, 2023 at UFC 285.
+The pair was rescheduled to meet on March 4, 2023, at UFC 285.
 He lost the fight via an arm-triangle choke submission in the first round.
-Following the fight, Pickett's manager announced plans to appeal the fight to Nevada State Athletic Commission on the grounds that Nickal took advantage of an uncalled groin shot to win the fight.
+Following the fight, Pickett's manager announced plans to appeal the loss to NSAC due to Pickett suffering an alleged uncalled groin strike.

+Pickett faced Josh Fremd on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
+At the weigh-ins, Fremd missed weight.
+Fremd weighed in at 189 pounds, four pounds over the middleweight non-title fight limit respectively.
+The bout proceeded at catchweight and Fremd was fined an undisclosed percentage of his purse, which went Pickett.
+Pickett lost the fight via unanimous decision.

+Pickett faced Eryk Anders on March 2, 2024, at UFC Fight Night 238.
+It was stated by announcer Charly Arnolt prior to the fight that this was Pickett's final mixed martial artist bout and that he would retire afterwards.
+He lost the bout by unanimous decision leading to his fifth consecutive loss and announced his retirement.